vrandall66/front-end-submissions-public/1811/mod-2/whateverly/rock-climbing.md

 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
 There may be some unnecessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.

-* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+* [ x ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
 There are zero instances where an instructor would recommend taking a different approach.

 Comments:

+* I'd move all your scss files into a 'css', 'sass', or 'styles' directory to make your file structure a bit more organized - there's quite a few things lumped into src that could be broken out into their own folders.

+* You want to have a separate file for your sass variables and mixins that can be included so you don't have to define your variables at the top of every file that needs them like [this](https://github.com/criteriamor/Rock-Climbing/blob/master/src/_Header.scss#L1-L2).

+* It looks like your only using your [mixins](https://github.com/criteriamor/Rock-Climbing/blob/master/src/_Search.scss#L11) once directly within that file.
+This wouldn't be a good use-case for a mixin as it's now just more code than directly incorporating those CSS properties into the selector you are targeting.
+If you were using this mixin in multiple places, it would be worthwhile.